horizon-research/CamJ/examples/tcas_i22/README.md

 (Credit: Senputing: An Ultra-Low-Power Always-On Vision Perception Chip Featuring the Deep Fusion of Sensing and Computing.
 Fig.3)

 The figure in the original paper explains the sensor design quite well.
-For each pixel, the SRAM Macro will control the sitches `Q` and `QB` so that all pixels with weight `+1` and accumulated the sumed voltage.
+For each pixel, the SRAM Macro will control the switches `S2` and `S3` so that all pixels with weight `+1` are accumulated as the sumed voltage.
 The same as the pixels with weight `-1`.
-Then, the sumed weight `+1` votage and the sumed weight `-1` voltage will go to comparator to compare.
+Then, the sumed votage with weight `+1` and the sumed  voltage with weight `-1` will go to comparator to compare.
 The comparator serves as `ReLU`.
-If voltage `+1` is greater than voltage `-1`, then the comparator will output the difference of voltage `+1` and votage `-1`.
+If voltage `+1` is greater than voltage `-1`, then the comparator will output `+1`.
 Otherwise, the comparator will output 0.

 ## How to run

 Run python script `run.py`, you will simulate the example above: